Last updated July 2023 |

-On this page we will look into statistics covering women and mental health, delving deeper into the different types of problems and we will find out how counselling can help.
+On this page, we will look into statistics covering women and mental health, delving deeper into the different types of problems and we will find out how counselling can help.

 Prevalence of key mental health problems among women

-Women receive more primary (day-to-day) care than men for mental health conditions, yet the difference of secondary care (hospital and specialist treatment) is less.
-It’s hard to say that women experience more mental health issues at primary care level, as women are more likely to seek help in comparison to their male counterparts.1
+Women receive more primary (day-to-day) care than men for mental health conditions, yet the difference in secondary care (hospital and specialist treatment) is less.
+It’s hard to say that women experience more mental health issues at the primary care level, as women are more likely to seek help in comparison to their male counterparts.1

 Depression in women is thought to be higher than in men.
 Although the reasons for this are unknown, biological factors such as hormonal changes and social factors such as isolation and poverty are thought to be potential causes.